ashp-banner

 • Session title

-• Outline of major topic headings, specifying the format used for each (i.e., lecture, discussion, exercises, etc.)
+• Session outline including major topic headings and the format used for each (i.e., lecture, discussion, exercises, etc.)

-• Three or four learning objectives stated in measurable and behavioral terms.
+• Three learning objectives stated in measurable and behavioral terms.

 ITS presenters receive: